alecthomas/mph/README.md

 ## What is this useful for?

-Primarily, extremely efficient access to static datasets, such as geographical data, NLP data sets, etc.
+Primarily, extremely efficient access to potentially very large static datasets, such as geographical data, NLP data sets, etc.

-On my 2012 vintage MacBook Air, a benchmark against a wikipedia index with 300K keys against a 2GB TSV dump shows ~200ns access time.
+On my 2012 vintage MacBook Air, a benchmark against a wikipedia index with 300K keys against a 2GB TSV dump takes about ~200ns per lookup.

 ## How would it be used?